cap-js/docs/java/cqn-services/remote-services.md

 ::: tip
 You can use the `cds import` command to generate a CDS service definition from an EDMX API specification.
-To learn more about this, have a look at section [Importing Service Definitions](../../guides/using-services#import-api).
+To learn more about this, have a look at the section [Importing Service Definitions](../../guides/using-services#import-api).
 :::

 [Learn about all `cds.remote.services` configuration possibilities in our **CDS Properties Reference**.](../developing-applications/properties#cds-remote-services){.learn-more}

 ### Using BTP Destinations { #destination-based-scenarios }
-If your _remote API_ is running outside the BTP, you typically need to separately obtain the URL and additional metadata like credentials from the service provider.
-You can leverage BTP Destinations or programmatically register a destination with Cloud SDK to persist them for usage in your CAP application.
+If your _remote API_ is running outside SAP BTP, you typically need to separately obtain the URL and additional metadata like credentials from the service provider.
+You can leverage BTP destinations or programmatically register a destination with Cloud SDK to persist them for usage in your CAP application.

-Based on the following configuration, a destination with name `s4-business-partner-api` will be looked up via the Cloud SDK:
+Based on the following configuration, a destination with name `s4-business-partner-api` is looked up using the Cloud SDK:

 ```yaml
 cds: